Identification | Biology | Damage ID | Management | Handling

 House mice are not protected by laws and are considered pests.
 They can be controlled using pesticides that are registered for the control of mice, or they may be trapped.

-House mice are small, slender rodents with a slightly pointed nose; small, black, somewhat protruding eyes; large, sparsely haired ears; and a nearly hairless tail with obvious scale rings (Figure 1).
+House mice are small, slender rodents with a slightly peointed nose; small, black, somewhat protruding eyes; large, sparsely haired ears; and a nearly hairless tail with obvious scale rings.
 House mice are gray-brown with a gray or buff-colored belly.
-Similar species include deer, white-footed, and jumping mice, which have white bellies that contrast sharply with the brown dorsal fur.
+Similar species include deer mic, white-footed mice, and jumping mice, which have white bellies that contrast sharply with the brown dorsal fur.
 Harvest mice have grooves on their upper incisors.
 For more details on identification of species, consult a field guide to mammals.

 Adult house mice have a body length (nose to base of tail) of 3 to 4 inches and a tail length of 2 to 4 inches.
 They typically weigh 0.4 to 0.9 ounces.

-House mice exist across the continental US, Hawaii, and Alaska (Figure 2).
+House mice exist across the continental US, Hawaii, and Alaska.

 Voice and Sounds